 The director of Melbourne-based assisted suicide group Exit International had earlier been detained in France on his way to Britain during the tour.

 While Dr Nitschke has faced problems booking venues before, he says the level of opposition he's faced in Ireland is extraordinary.
-He said the cancelled bookings were due to church pressure rallied in a
+He said the cancelled bookings were due to church pressure rallied in a well-orchestrated campaign of

-as he sought to educate Irish people on voluntary euthanasia.
+censorship as he sought to educate Irish people on voluntary euthanasia.

 I fully respect the Church's right to hold their opinions but I take issue with those who try to ram their opinions down the throats of non-believers and people who elect to reconcile their faith with their right to know about safe suicide,